Sorry, you need to enable JavaScript to visit this website.

 The Swedish Agency for Youth and Civil society has developed a survey called LUPP (local follow-up of youth policy) that enables municipalities, urban districts or regions to gather opinions from young people in their area, as well as information on their living conditions and experiences.
 The survey was first introduced in 2003.

 The survey has become the core means of following up and developing a knowledge-based municipal youth policy, wherein young people’s opinions and experiences are taken into account from the start.
-A total of 175 municipalities, or 60% of the country’s 290 municipalities, have now implemented LUPP at least on one occasion, according to the Annual report 2019 of the Swedish Agency for Youth and Civil society.
+A total of 200 municipalities, or 69% of the country’s 290 municipalities, had by 2024 implemented LUPP at least on one occasion, according to the Annual report 2024 of the Swedish Agency for Youth and Civil society.
+45 municipalities implemented LUPP in 2024.

 In order to evaluate the effects of local youth policy, the survey can be repeated after a few years.
 About 150 municipalities have implemented LUPP more than once.
 The survey is mainly intended to be conducted electronically in school.